cbcommunity/cb-administration-scripts/config_server/README.md

 # this is the /usr/share/cb/cbinit area
 # you will want to fill in default_sensor_server_url & admin_password
 # at a minimum
-# only used if you are following the Fresh Install Steps (Non-CbER Cloud)
+# only used if you are following the Fresh Install Steps (Non-Cb Response Cloud)
 root_storage_path=/var/cb/data
 admin_username=cbadmin
 admin_first_name=Cb